braintrailz/braintrailz/README.md

-Grey Matters - Vice President Client Relations at [Codemarc Consulting](https://consulting.codemarc.net) and the spokesperson for [Braintrailz.com](https://braintrailz.com)
+Grey Matters - Vice President Client Relations at [Codemarc Consulting](https://consulting.codemarc.net) and the spokesperson for [Braintrailz](https://braintrailz.com).

-[Codemarc Consulting](https://consulting.codemarc.net) is a premium service offering from [Codemarc Consulting](https://consulting.codemarc.net) designed to help visionaries, entrepreneurs, and businesses transform their ideas into reality.
+[Braintrailz](https://braintrailz.com) is a premium service offering from [Codemarc Consulting](https://consulting.codemarc.net) designed to help visionaries, entrepreneurs, and businesses transform their ideas into reality.